MuthoniGathage/MuthoniGathage/README.md

-- 👋 Hi, I’m Muthoni Gathage
+- 👋 Hi, I’m Christabel Gathage.
+I am a data analyst/scientist with domain expertise in Procurement and Logistics Management.

 <!---